Terentyev/OS/README.md

     * sys-boot/grub (0.97-r10)
     * app-emulation/virtualbox (4.0.12)

-If your distributive don`t have a cdrtools package, you can use use genisoimage (1.1.11), but you should fix ./Makefile:
+If your distributive don't have a cdrtools package, you can use use genisoimage (1.1.11), but you should fix ./Makefile:

     replace